wwivbbs/wwiv/bbs/readme.txt

           WSession::localIO and WSession::remoteIO.
-Rushfan - Updated several of the StringUtils methods to use better STL code Rushfan - Rewrote read_automessage to use WTextFile and simplified logic
+Rushfan - Updated several of the StringUtils methods to use better STL code Rushfan - Rewrote read_automessage to use WTextFile and simplified logic Rushfan - Started trying to make WUser stand alone w/o pulling in the entire bbs Rushfan - Fixed logic error in read user where it wasn't returning a value WUser's data Rushfan - Added WUser::SetUserWritesAllowed to disable writing the user record (this
+          is used instead of the global guest_user) Rushfan - Added WSession::ReadCurrentUser() and WSession::WriteCurrentUser()
+Rushfan - Renamed Input1 case constantes to INPUT_MODE_XXXX so they don't clash with windows.h Rushfan - Moved the password validation logic into it's own function so it can
+          be fixed (the string conversion broke it) and also augmented Rushfan - Moved global structure screentype from vardec.h (shouldn't have been there) into WLocalIO.h (now vardec.h doesn't need windows.h to compile on Win32) Rushfan - Changed WLocalIO save/restorescreen to not need a parameter and the screen buffer is now internal to WLocalIO